SamuelSwartzberg/flashcardifying_text_temp/inf.md

 match is a conditional that uses pattern matching for its conditions, and forces checking to be exhaustive.
 Rust of the languages that I know has a match conditional (using the keyword match).
-Of the languages I don't know, the ML family and functional languages have match conditionals. in rusts's match, condition and expression are separated =>
+Of the languages I don't know, the ML family and functional languages have match conditionals. in rusts's match, condition and expression are separated =›

 pattern1 bar pattern2|pattern 1 or pattern 2

-Within rust pattern matching/destructuring, we even can destructure a thing out of a reference: let &foo = somereference
+Within rust pattern matching/destructuring, we even can destructure a thing out of a reference: let ＆foo = somereference

 ### Sigils